-Yet despite its importance, few law firms put much energy into improving their intake process to create a better client experience, increase their efficiency, or improve the firm’s conversion rate.
-Many are more focused on client onboarding—i.e. the process of welcoming a new client who has already retained their services—than on the intake of prospective clients.
+Yet despite its importance, few law firms have put much energy into optimising their intake process to create a better client experience, increase their efficiency, or improve the firm’s conversion rate.

 A poorly developed intake process can result in disorganisation, wasted time, and lost revenue as potential clients slip through the cracks.

-There are four stages of an effective client intake process.
-I’ve outlined them below, including some tips for ways to optimise each stage for success.
+Below are the four key stages of an effective client intake process, including some tips for ways to optimise each stage for success.

 Stage 1: Acquiring and nurturing leads

-The client intake process begins whenever you capture a “lead,” generally referred to in the legal industry as a “potential new client.”
+The client intake process begins whenever you capture a “lead,” otherwise referred to in the legal industry as a “potential new client.”

-Leads might come from referrals, marketing campaigns, website traffic, or a variety of other channels.
-Potential clients might call your office, send you an email, fill out a contact form on your website, or even knock on your door.
+Leads might come via referrals, advertising campaigns, website traffic, or a variety of other channels.
+They might call your office, send you an email, fill out a contact form on your website, or come from a paid lead generation service.

-Regardless of where your leads come from, your client intake process should begin at the exact moment, whether you receive the initial phone call, email, or contact form submission.
+Regardless of the source or the method of contact, your client intake process should begin at the exact moment when you receive the initial phone call, email, or contact form submission.

-It’s easier than you think to make mistakes when managing your new leads, from responding too slowly, to not tracking your leads, to not following up, and more.
+It’s easier than you think to make mistakes with lead management, from responding too slowly, to not tracking your leads, to not following up, and more.

-These mistakes can have a severe impact on your conversion rate and the health of your business.
-That’s why implementing an effective lead management system is a key first step to improving your overall client intake process.
+These mistakes can have a severe impact on your conversion rate (i.e., the rate at which leads convert to paying clients) and the health of your business, which is why implementing a lead management system is a key first step toward improving your overall client intake process.

 3 Best Practice Steps For Acquiring Leads

-1. Track every lead in a CRM (Client Relationship Management) system
+1. Track every lead in a CRM system

-Paper diaries, Excel spreadsheets, and manual note-taking might get the job done when you’re just starting out as a solo lawyer, but they won’t cut it as your firm starts to grow and acquire new referrals and potential clients.
+Post-Its and Excel sheets might get the job done when you’re just starting out as a solo lawyer, but they won’t cut it as your firm starts to grow and receives a greater influx of new inquiries and clients.

-The most important step you can take to optimise your lead management process is to implement a proper legal CRM (Client Relationship Management) system for tracking each lead, recording their contact information, and setting reminders to follow up.
+The single most important step you can take to optimise your lead management process is implementing a proper legal CRM system for tracking each lead, recording their contact information, and setting reminders to follow up.

 2. Use a virtual receptionist to answer every call

-This responsiveness can go a long way to improving your potential client’s experience and building trust early on during the intake process.
-This is key to maximising the likelihood that a lead will convert.
+This responsiveness can go a long way toward improving the client experience and building trust early on during the intake process, which is key to maximising the likelihood that a lead will convert.

 3. Use automated drip emails to nurture cold leads

-During the early stages of client intake, your actions will often depend on how “warm” the lead was when they first contacted you.
-(The “warmer” the lead, the more likely they are to convert to a paying client.)
+During the early phases of client intake, your actions will often depend on how “warm” the lead was when they first contacted you.

-Some people might call your office ready to hire you (this would be a “hot” lead), which means you can jump straight to a later stage of the intake process.
+Some people might call your office ready to hire you, which means you can jump straight to a later stage of the intake process.
+For instance, you might have your receptionist schedule a consultation on the spot, or potentially even draft a fee agreement in certain practice areas like personal injury.

-However, your leads won’t always be this eager.
-Colder leads will need more interactions to nurture them and encourage them to take the next step in the intake process.
+However, often your leads won’t be this eager.
+Colder leads will require more interactions to nurture them toward taking the next step in the intake process.

-A great way to accomplish this, without spending all day following up with people, is to send out “drip emails.”
-These are a series of automated emails designed to encourage your lead to engage with you.
+A great way to accomplish this without spending all day following up with people is to send out “drip emails,” or automated email sequences.

-There are a variety of email marketing solutions that offer this functionality, such as MailChimp, Constant Contact, and others.
+There are a variety of email marketing solutions that offer this functionality, such as MailChimp, SEDNA, and others.
+You might even find some of these features built directly into a CRM, such as the drip campaigns and email automation features offered by Clio Grow.

 Stage 2: Scheduling a consultation